konsumer/animillusion/README.md

 You can also print the images on paper/plastic, and it works pretty well.

 If you'd like some nice animation examples, I put some [here](https://github.com/konsumer/animillusion/tree/master/demo/src/examples).
+Just drag the images on to the [demo](http://konsumer.github.io/animillusion/).

 ## installation